ytaki0801/mcelisp.json/README.md

 ## mcelisp-json-node.js

 `mcelisp-json-node.js` is a reference implementation of `mcelisp.json` to run on Node.js.
 It can run not only the above example but also `mcelisp.json` itself.
-See the source codes for details.
+See the source code for details.

 ## mcelisp-json-pp.scm, JSON-to-S-Gauche.scm, S-to-JSON-Gauche.scm